 Practically, it is sometimes more appropriate for the Mechanical Supervisor and the Operations Coordinator to cover the same area, while the Electrical Supervisor may cover two or three operating areas.

 Operating areas should be based on the process and not on the plant geography, and will, ideally, begin and end at significant in-process storages.
 This allows each area some autonomy in scheduling short outages for maintenance by using the ingoing and outgoing inventory.
-The exception, of course, is for the “bottleneck” area, where any lost time will result in a loss of production.
-Process storages themselves should be assigned to the upstream or (usually) the downstream department depending on which is most affected by the storage itself (inventories, temperatures, rotation, etc).
+Of course, there is probably a “bottleneck” area, where opportunities for maintenance that don’t affect other areas may be very limited.
+Process storages themselves should be assigned to the upstream or (usually) the downstream department depending on which is most affected by the storage itself (inventories, temperatures, agitation, etc).

 A model of an efficient manufacturing organization is shown below.
 The same principles apply to non-manufacturing organizations.
 In a hospital or university, the “Operations coordinator” may be called a “Building manager” or similar title:

 - Pay attention to the geography